Angel of Death

 (Source: Aragonese Law Virtual Library)

-The 1911 Armorial de Aragón; Diccionario de Lemas Heráldicos (Armorial of Aragon; Heraldic Lexicon Dictionary) explains that they are "beheaded" "defeated moors" "bleeding" and wearing "turbans" from the legacy of "Peter the Cruel".
+The 1911 Armorial de Aragón; Diccionario de Lemas Heráldicos (Armorial of Aragon; Heraldic Lexicon Dictionary) explains that they are 'beheaded,' 'defeated moors,' 'bleeding,' and wearing 'turbans.'
+It also says they were derived from the legacy of 'Peter the Cruel.'

 You can see what the coat of arms looks like in the 1997 republication of the armorial here.